aws/aws-auto-scaling-custom-resource/README.md

     ]
 }
 ```
-If you are using the [sample-api-server](./sample-api-server/) provided in this project, you can also see the scaling events in the API log.
+Note: If you are using the [sample-api-server](./sample-api-server/) that is provided in this project, you can also see the scaling events in the API log.

 Once you've viewed the scaling activity and verified scaling works, you can press Ctrl+C to stop the bash script.